Manu343726/biicode-posts/tiny-metaprogramming-library/overview.md

 There are a few points that should be noted here:

-#### Don't leave to runtime decisions based on properties you know at compile-tme
+#### Don't leave to runtime decisions based on properties you know at compile-time

 In general that only serves to increase runtime overhead.

 In the matrix example, the matrix dimensions are known at compile time.
-Except you have some kind of [VLA](http://en.wikipedia.org/wiki/Variable-length_array) allocated on the stack, has no much sense to introduce dynamic memory allocation here, with all its cache misses, alloc/dealloc/memory-footprint overheads, etc.
+Despite having some kind of [VLA](http://en.wikipedia.org/wiki/Variable-length_array) allocated on the stack, it hasn't got much sense to introduce dynamic memory allocation here, with all its cache misses, alloc/dealloc/memory-footprint overheads, etc.

-Also consider the matrix design.
+Consider also the matrix's design.
 How you would implement this?
 What comes to my mind is a `matrix_slice` class with all the algebraic operations between matrix slices, where a slice is only a portion of a matrix (Maybe `matrix_view` is a common name for this thing with non-owning semantics).
 The key point here is that a matrix row can bee seen as a slice, a submatrix can be seen as a slice, and even a matrix can be seen as a slice.
 Implement matrix ops only in one site (the `slice`) then propagate them along your implementation via composition, inheritance, type aliasing, whatever you like.

-Even if we decide to use the inheritance approach (`matrix` inherits from `slice`, `row` inherits from `slice`, etc), C++ has great (crazy) things to achieve this in a performant way, like [CRTP](http://en.wikipedia.org/wiki/Curiously_recurring_template_pattern).
-Or going far enough, using the classic dynamic dispatch [on the right way](http://bannalia.blogspot.com.es/2014/05/fast-polymorphic-collections.html).
+Even if we decide to use the inheritance approach (`matrix` inherits from `slice`, `row` inherits from `slice`, etc), C++ has great (crazy) things to achieve this in a performant way, like [CRTP](http://en.wikipedia.org/wiki/Curiously_recurring_template_pattern); or going further enough, using the classic dynamic dispatch [the right way](http://bannalia.blogspot.com.es/2014/05/fast-polymorphic-collections.html).

 **Performance matters.
-C++ is a language for performance.** If that were not the case, I would be using python or even ruby.
-But we are here because we need to squeeze each CPU cicle.
-And nowadays that performance comes simply by understanding how the hardware works, and giving enough information to your compiler.
-Both things that C++ does pretty well, or at least gives you the opportunity to do it well.
+C++ is a language for performance.** If that was not the case, I would be using python or even ruby.
+But we are here because we need to squeeze down each CPU cicle.
+Nowadays that performance is only provided when understanding how hardware works and giving enough information to your compiler.
+C++ does both thing pretty well, or at least it gives you the opportunity to do them properly.

-Don't throw away that opportunities writing oh-my-runtime designs.
-Use your type system (Literally), understand your compiler capabilities.
+Don't throw away those opportunities writing oh-my-runtime designs.
+Use your type system (literally); understand your compiler capabilities.

 #### OO is not the 42 of programming

 "*Everything must be an object, there are only classes, classes with their methods.
 Model your system with objects talking each other"* That's **The Big Lie Of Object Oriented Programming**.

 You can't model every system with objects only.
-There are some actors on that system, abstracts things, that cannot be represented easily as an "*object*".
+There are some actors in that system, abstracts things that cannot be represented easily as an "*object*".
 A function is a function, don't force it to be something else.
 I want a set of functions, not a class full of static methods.
-Its true, its `std::cos()` vs `Math.cos()` only, but are the design concepts what points here.
+It's true, it's `std::cos()` vs `Math.cos()` only, but are the design concepts what points here.

-Take a look at the OO example above again:
+Take a look at the above OO example again:

 ``` java
 c = a.add(b);
 a.row(0) = a.row(0).mul(4).add(a.row(0));
 ```

 `b` is added to `a`?
-Addition is a binary operation, that means neither of their operands have more importance than the other, they just participate on the operation. `b` is not being added to `a`, is the addition of `a` and `b` what produces a result `c`.
+Addition is a binary operation, that means that neither of their operands have more importance than the other, they just participate in the operation. `b` is not being added to `a`, it's the addition of `a` and `b` what produces a result, `c`.

-Thats a problem.
+That's a problem.
 Modeling a binary operation as an object method is a very big mistake.
-There are really three things playing here: The operator, the first operand, and the second operand. **OO forgets the first one, with one object playing two roles at the same time**.
+There are really three things playing here: the operator, the first operand, and the second operand. **OO forgets about the first one, with one object playing two roles at the same time**.

-I'm being pedant?
+Am I being pedant?
 Consider this:

 ``` java
 c = b.add(a);